Cloning a MySQL database on Compute Engine

 CLOUDSQL_SA="$(gcloud sql instances describe mysql-cloudsql --format='get(serviceAccountEmailAddress)')"

-3. Add the service account to the bucket ACL as a writer, and to the export object as a reader:
+3. Add the service account to the bucket IAM policy as a reader and writer:

 Import the exported database